|Package | PIN:||PWP | 14|

 - On-Board 6.5-V Gate Drive Regulator

-- ±3-A TrueDrive Gate Drives for High Current Delivery at MOSFET Miller Thresholds
+- ±3.3-A TrueDrive Gate Drives for High Current Delivery at MOSFET Miller Thresholds

 - Automatically Adjusts for Changing Operating Conditions

-- Thermally Enhanced 14-Pin PowerPAD HTSSOP Package Minimizes Board Area and Junction Temperature Rise
+- Thermally Enhanced 14-Pins PowerPAD HTSSOP Package Minimizes Board Area and Junction Temperature Rise

-- Non-Isolated 3.3-V, 5-V and 12-V Input dc-to-dc Converters for Processor Power, General Computer, Telecom and Datacom Applications
+- Non-Isolated Single or Multi-phased DC-to-DC Converters for Processor Power, General Computer, Telecom and Datacom Applications

 Predictive Gate Drive and PowerPAD are trademarks of Texas Instruments Incorporated.

-The UCC27223 is a high-speed synchronous buck drivers for todays high-efficiency, lower-output voltage designs.
+The UCC27221 and UCC27222 are high-speed synchronous buck drivers for todays high-efficiency, lower-output voltage designs.
 Using Predictive Gate Drive (PGD) control technology, these drivers reduce diode conduction and reverse recovery losses in the synchronous rectifier MOSFET(s).
+The UCC27221 has an inverted PWM input while the UCC27222 has a non-inverting PWM input.

 This closed loop feedback system detects body-diode conduction, and adjusts deadtime delays to minimize the conduction time interval.
 This virtually eliminates body-diode conduction while adjusting for temperature, load- dependent delays, and for different MOSFETs.
 Precise gate timing at the nanosecond level reduces the reverse recovery time of the synchronous rectifier MOSFET body-diode, reducing reverse recovery losses seen in the main (high-side) MOSFET.
 The lower junction temperature in the low-side MOSFET increases product reliability.
 Since the power dissipation is minimized, a higher switching frequency can also be used, allowing for smaller component sizes.